Beef vs Chicken meat - Health impact and Nutrition Comparison

 Summary

-In summary, beef contains more calories and fats, while chicken meat is higher in protein.
-The two types of meat are equal in the amount of cholesterol and do not contain carbohydrates.
-Beef is richer in most minerals, except sodium; however, chicken meat wins in the vitamin category, conceding only in vitamins B9 and B12.
+Beef contains more calories and fats, while chicken meat is higher in protein.
+The two types of meat are equal in cholesterol and do not contain carbohydrates.
+Beef is richer in most minerals, except sodium; however, chicken meat wins in the vitamin category, conceding only in vitamin B9 and vitamin B12.

 Both beef and chicken can have negative associations with cardiovascular health, diabetes, and oncological conditions; however, chicken, especially breast meat, is the healthier choice.